Harpy eagle: Taxonomy

 The harpy eagle was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Vultur harpyja, after the mythological beast harpy.
 It is now the only species placed in the genus Harpia that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The harpy eagle is most closely related to the crested eagle (Morphnus guianensis), the Papuan eagle (Harpyopsis novaeguineae) and the bat hawk (Macheiramphus alcinus), the four composing the subfamily Harpiinae within the large family Accipitridae.
 Previously thought to be closely related, the Philippine eagle has been shown by DNA analysis to belong elsewhere in the raptor family, as it is related to the Circaetinae.

 The specific name harpyja and the word "harpy" in the common name both come from Ancient Greek harpyia (ἅρπυια).
 They refer to the harpies of Ancient Greek mythology.
 These were wind spirits who flew the dead to Hades or Tartarus, purported to have the lower body and talons of a raptor and the head of a woman, standing anywhere from the height of a tall child to as high as a grown man; some depictions have the creatures possessing an eagle-like body with the exposed breasts of an elderly female human, a giant wingspan and the head of a grotesque, sharp-toothed, mutant eagle—something more akin to a goblin with wings.

+Distribution and habitat

+Relatively rare and elusive throughout its range, the harpy eagle is found from southern Mexico (incl.
+Chiapas, Oaxaca and the Yucatán states) and south through Central America, into South America to as far south as Argentina.
+They can still be seen by tourists and locals in Costa Rica and Panama.
+As their preferred habitat is rainforest, they nest and hunt predominantly in the emergent layer.
+The eagle is most common in Brazil, where it is found across the entire country.
+With the exception of some areas of the aforementioned Panama and Costa Rica, the species is nearly extinct in Central America, likely due to the logging industry's decimation of much of the Meso-American rainforests.
+Their habitat is expected to decline further due to climate change.

+The harpy eagle prefers tropical, lowland rainforests and may also choose to nest within such areas from the canopy to the emergent vegetation.
+They typically occur below an elevation of 900 m, but have been recorded at elevations up to 2000 m.
+Within the forests, they hunt in the canopy or, rarely, on the ground, and perch on emergent trees to scout for prey.
+They do not generally occur in disturbed areas, avoiding humans whenever possible, but regularly visit semi-open forest and pasture mosaic, in hunting forays.
+Harpies, however, can be found flying over forest borders in a variety of habitats, such as cerrados, caatingas, buriti palm stands, cultivated fields, and cities.
+They have recently been found in areas where high-grade forestry is practiced.